grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 );
 ```

 There are few more finishing touches we need to make.
 First of all, let's try and extract these dial numbers like `222-333-444` into constants.
-For example, this code:
+When we do so, then, for example, this code:

 ```csharp
 Both(